IDMNYU/DM-1133-C-CreativeCoding-FA16-Bennett/week_1_detail_sep_6.md

   	<td>
 		<li>Install <a href = "https://desktop.github.com/"> Github Desktop for Mac/Windows </a>, <a href = "http://p5js.org/"> P5.js </a>, <a href = "http://brackets.io/"> Brackets </a>, <a href = "http://www.sublimetext.com/"> Sublime </a></li>
 		<li>Exercise 1: Monster
 			Write a program that creates a monster.
-Use 5 different colors and 7 different shapes (minimum) </li>
+Use 5 different colors and 7 different shapes (minimum).
+Make them interesting!
+How is their personality visually evident? </li>
   	</td>
 </tr>
 </table>